zokker13/RatherWeird/README.md

 * Remove Windows Border around game
 * Lock mouse cursor in RA3 window
 * Numpad Enter Hook (When pressing Enter on the numpad, simulate Enter on the main keyboard)
+* Swap Healthbar logic (Healthbars can be shown automatically on start)

 ## Todo
 * (Re-) Add borders around window to move it around